pyeventsourcing/eventsourcing/README.md

 * Republisher that subscribers to Amazon SQS and publishes domain event locally (forthcoming)

-* Event sourced indexes, as persisted event source projections, to discover extant entity IDs (forthcoming)
+* Linked pages of domain events, to allow event sourced projections easily to make sure they get all events (forthcoming)

 * Base class for event sourced projections or views (forthcoming)

     * In memory event sourced projection, which needs to replay entire event stream when system starts up (forthcoming)

     * Persistent event sourced projection, which stored its projected state, but needs to replay entire event stream when initialized  (forthcoming)

-* Ability to clear and rebuild a persisted event sourced projection (such as an index), by republishing all events from the event store, with it as the only subscriber (forthcoming)
+* Event sourced indexes, as persisted event source projections, to discover extant entity IDs (forthcoming)

 * Entity snapshots, to avoid replaying all events (forthcoming)

-* Stream pointer, to refer to an event in a stream (forthcoming)
+* Event pointer, to refer to an event in a stream (forthcoming)

-* Updating of stored event, to support domain model migration (forthcoming)
+* Updating stored events, to support domain model migration (forthcoming)

 * Something to store serialized event attribute values separately from the other event information, to prevent large attribute values inhibiting performance and stability - different sizes could be stored in different ways... (forthcoming)